 If you do not have any black walnut trees accessible to you, you likely do have some type of walnut product you can get.
 The easiest, is of course, just grabbing walnuts off the ground when it is the season to do so; however, this is not always possible.
 If you have a local herbalist, organic grocery store, or particular online shop you like, chances are you can find some walnut pills or extract there.

 The following table, taken from a study done by Sina Niculina, et al. (2011), illustrates the variation in juglone presence of several different cultivars of English walnut (Juglans regia).
 The leaves and outer hulls were examined for juglone presence and the findings are reported in the chart below.
 The chart shows the milligrams of juglone present in 100 grams of two walnut parts.

-A study was published on the effects of juglone on Candida albicans In the Journal of Natural Remedies [9.1 (2009): 99-102].
+A study was published on the affects of juglone on Candida albicans in the Journal of Natural Remedies [9.1 (2009): 99-102].
 The study found that juglone was nearly as effective against Candida albicans as the prescription drug nystatin.
 The study reported that 80 mcg / mL of juglone was able to successfully inhibit Candida albicans.
 Since there are likely going to be several milligrams of juglone in black walnut husks, using these husks should be very effective at controlling Candida yeast.